-For any bulb changing procedure not listed in this section, contact your dealer service department.
+For the proper type of replacement bulb, see "Replacement Bulbs" in the Index.
+For any bulb changing procedure not listed in this section, contact the service department of your dealer.

 Halogen Bulbs

 Halogen bulbs have pressurized gas inside and can burst if you drop or scratch the bulb.
 You or others could be injured.
 Be sure to read and follow the instructions on the bulb package.